After Italian migrant boat wreck, police arrest three alleged traffickers

 "According to initial investigations, they allegedly asked the migrants for about 8,000 euros ($8,485) each for the deadly journey," said Lippolis, commander of a finance police team in the region of Calabria.
 "All three have been arrested."

-One of the Pakistanis was a minor, a judicial source said, adding that police were looking for a fourth suspect, who is Turkish.
+One of the Pakistanis was a minor, a judicial source said, and police were looking for a fourth suspect, who is Turkish.

 The boat hit rocks and broke up early on Sunday in heavy seas near the town of Steccato di Cutro on the toe of Italy.

-Rescuers pulled a dead man from the sea on Tuesday, bringing the number of bodies retrieved so far to 64, including about 14 children.
-There were 80 survivors, who said that the boat had been carrying between 150 to 200 migrants.
+Rescuers pulled a dead man from the sea on Tuesday, bringing the number of bodies retrieved to 64, including 14 children.
+There were 80 survivors, who said the boat had been carrying between 150 to 200 migrants.

 "We will carry on searching ... the sea until we are certain that we have found everyone," said Rocco Mortato, a member of the underwater diving team of the fire brigade.